omaaressaam/Cinema-Website-/README.md

 # Cinema-Website-
-Website which serve customers to view cinema available films with their informations.
+Website which serve customers to view cinema available films with their information.